 The Harmony and Complexity

-One highlight of the vinegar I offer is the harmony; the balance a maker can strike between sweetness and acidity.
-Too much sweet, and a vinegar becomes overly viscous, even cloying.
-Too much acid, and the sad thin offering will etch the enamel from your teeth.
+Also notable about our vinegar is the harmony; the balance a maker can strike between sweetness and acidity.
+Too much sweetness and a vinegar becomes overly viscous, even cloying.
+Too much acid and the sad thin offering will etch the enamel from your teeth.
 I think you'll find our traditional balsamic vinegar, our aceto balsamico tradizionale, plummy, honeyed, luscious, and darn right exceptional.

 Let me know if the comments if you agree, or even better, leave a message for other customers as a product review on the item page.